cchudzicki-ocw-testing/ids.333-fall-2021/content/pages/syllabus.md

 ## Grading

-Course grades will be a weighted average of:
+Course grades will be a weighted average of the following elements:

 - Participation (including pre-class assignments) 30%
 - 3 Homework Assignments 36% (equal weight on each assignment)